wp-plugins/buddypress-simple-events/readme.txt

 * calendars
 * recurring events

-If you would like support for images and an option for assignment to a Group, you may be interested in http://www.philopress.com/buddypress-simple-events-pro
+If you would like support for images, an Attending button and an option for assignment to a Group, you may be interested in http://www.philopress.com/buddypress-simple-events-pro

 For more BuddyPress plugins, please visit http://www.philopress.com/

 == Installation ==

-1. Unzip and then upload the 'buddypress-simple-events' folder to the '/wp-content/plugins/' directory
+1. Unzip and then upload the 'bp-simple-events' folder to the '/wp-content/plugins/' directory

 2. Activate the plugin through the 'Plugins' menu in WordPress

 3. Go to Settings -> BP Simple Events and select which user roles are allowed to create Events.
 Admins are automatically given permission.
+Other settings are also available.